You and your four-legged pals are invited to the 2016 Bay Area Pet Expo on January 9 and 10, 2016 at the Santa Clara County Fairgrounds!

 The Bay Area Pet Expo™ is organized by Amazing Expos™, which currently produces more than 40 expos around the country; all of them indoors and free to the general public.

 Note the following:

 1. Only bring your pet along if she is well behaved, non-aggressive and doesn’t get stressed out in crowded, noisy situations.
 Dogs must be on a leash no longer than 6 feet long.

 2. Your dog must be current on his vaccinations.
 A rabies tag is acceptable as proof of immunization.
 If you don’t have a tag, please bring proof of immunization with you.
 If your dog is not up to date on his shots, low-cost vaccinations and micro-chipping are offered right at the expo.

 3. You’ll be required to sign a pet waiver at the entrance, but you can avoid waiting in line by visiting the Bay Area Pet Expo website to fill your pet waiver form

 out in advance.

-4. Take note of the pet-potty areas located outdoors.
+4. Designated pet-potty areas will be located outdoors.
 Please be kind and pick up after your pet.